-St. Charles Street has a nonesuch identity.
-It calls for walking and casual encounters.
+St. Charles Street has a distinctive identity.
+She calls for walking and casual encounters.
 The places are imbued with an authenticity shaped by several years of history and enjoy a rich architectural heritage; a particularly inspiring backdrop for video creators.
 On the occasion of the Lumifest, this magnificent street undergoes an extreme transformation, over a weekend, to become a real open-air museum, where animated works are projected on several buildings and catch the eyes of passers-by for the first time. plunge into multiple and striking universes.

 The architectural projection (videomapping) is full of sight, but the program also titillates the other senses.
 For the ears, a percussive and rhythmic musical offer, with DJs and VJ's selected by the Society for Arts and Technology.
 And for the taste buds, Lumichefs compete creatively for unforgettable taste experiences.

-This multimedia technology with infinite possibilities allows to project videos on volumes, to recreate large images on relief structures, such as buildings, or to simulate 360 ° universes.
+This multimedia technology with infinite possibilities allows to project videos on volumes, to recreate large images on relief structures, such as buildings, or to recreate 360 ° universes.
 In Quebec, videomapping (or architectural projection) was discovered by the general public in 2008 with Le Moulin à images, which projected its creations on the Bunge grain silos in Quebec City.
 Since then, the studios of Quebec creation continue to revisit this technique and to decline it in all sorts of forms.
 Their talent is recognized around the world and they are in great demand internationally to produce large-scale creations.

-Geneviève Vouligny-Schnée Communication manager
+Geneviève Vouligny-Schnée Marketing manager

 Dominic Monette Treasurer